telerik/reporting-docs/doc-output/configure-the-export-formats/html5-device-information-settings.md

 }
 </style>

-# HTML5 Device Information Settings
+# Device Information Settings for the HTML5 rendering format

 The following table lists the device information settings for rendering in HTML5 format.

-## HTML5 Device Information Settings
+## Available HTML5 Device Information Settings

 |__Name__|__Type__|__Description__|
 | ------ | ------ | ------ |